Boyle-Lab/Boyle-Lab.github.io/CV.md

 - `cv/generated/patents.tex`: numbered patent list included by `cv/cv.tex`.
 - `assets/ABoyle_CV.pdf`: PDF linked from Alan Boyle's profile and deployed with the website.

+The publication list is ordered in reverse chronological order.
+Its labels use cumulative publication numbering: the newest item is assigned the current total publication count, and the oldest item remains publication 1.

 Do not edit files under `cv/generated/` by hand.
 They are replaced by the Python generator.

 The PDF build uses `SOURCE_DATE_EPOCH`.
 In a clean Git checkout, the default timestamp is the most recent commit that changed an authored CV input (`cv/cv.tex`, the publication bibliography and sidecars, `_people`, or `cv/patents.bib`).
 A bot commit that changes only generated files therefore does not alter the CV date or binary output on the next run.